 When school is canceled because of inclement weather prior to the start of the school day, students and parents/guardians are notified over KMA radio (960 AM) and the School Messenger Parent Notification System.
 If you have missed a School Messenger message you may retrieve the message within 36 hours by going to the school website.
 Please check these sources before calling the school.
-The missed day will be made up by adding it to the end of the school year.
+If needed, the missed time will be added to the calendar to meet minimum state requirements at the discretion of the superintendent.
+This can include days added at the end of the year, making early out days full days, canceling school breaks, etc.